Veterinary Medicine - Elsevier eBook on VitalSource (Retail Access Card), 11th Edition

 Elsevier eBook on VitalSource - Access Card

-Treat the diseases affecting large animals!
+Prepare your students to treat the diseases affecting large animals!
 Veterinary Medicine, 11th Edition provides up-to-date information on the diseases of horses, cattle, sheep, goats, and pigs.
 Comprehensive coverage includes the principles of clinical examination and making a diagnosis, along with specific therapy recommendations.
 For easier use, this edition has been divided into two volumes and restructured into a logical, anatomically based approach to disease.
-From internationally known veterinary experts Peter Constable, Kenneth Hinchcliff, Stanley Done, and Walter Grünberg, this book is the definitive, one-stop reference for farm animal and equine care.
+Written by a team of internationally known veterinary experts, this text is the definitive, one-stop reference for farm animal and equine care.

 - Comprehensive coverage includes information essential to any large-animal veterinarian, especially those working with horses, cattle, sheep, goats, or pigs.